erawijantari/RPyId/Notes/20191215_RPyID3rd/3rd_DataWranglingTidyverse.md

 ### Data Wrangling Session

-**TIPS**: If you want to learn how to type the code properly, remember the structure for long run, and become sensitive of the typo error or understanding error message, **DO NOT copy paste the example**.
-But if you already know how it works, than it’s ok to copy paste, as you are not supposed to remember every exact syntax.
-Copy paste at your own risk\!

 ref: <https://datacarpentry.org/R-ecology-lesson/03-dplyr.html> We have start looking at the data in the previous meeting but we haven’t analyze it yet.
 Let’s get your hand ready\!